Surgical

 AFTER

-We often recommend nostril widening at the time of desexing as this single procedure has been shown to make a significant improvement in air flow, and is easily done at the same time as we often recommend nostril widening at the same time as desexing, under the same anaesthetic.
-If the laryngeal saccules are everted as part of the brachycephalic airway syndrome, the saccules can sometimes be surgically removed at the same time as the elongated soft palate is resected, or the saccules may sometimes be left and allowed to return to a more normal position.
+We often recommend nostril widening at the time of desexing as this single procedure has been shown to make a significant improvement in air flow, and is easily done at the same time, under the same anaesthetic.
+If the laryngeal saccules are everted as part of the Brachycephalic Airway Syndrome, the saccules can sometimes be surgically removed at the same time as the elongated soft palate is resected, or the saccules may sometimes be left and allowed to return to a more normal position.

 In dogs with excessive skin folds around their face, it is also common to have these folds surgically corrected – so a bit like having a canine facelift, which can reduce the occurrence of skin issues such as skin fold dermatitis.